tripikad/magalhaes/readme.md

 ## About

-Magalhaes in Trip.ee data exloration and processing framework.
+Magalhaes in Trip.ee data exploration and processing framework.

 ## Architecture